Op-Eds

 George Washington in his First Inaugural Address, 30 April 1789 stated: "The preservation of the sacred fire of liberty, and the destiny of the republican model of government, are justly considered as deeply, perhaps as finally, staked on the experiment entrusted to the hands of the American People."

-Is the experiment based upon Biblical precepts over?
-Will Americans vote to restore the Constitutional Republic or destroy the American Dream for their descendants by voting for socialism?
+Is the "experiment," the "republican model of government" based upon Biblical precepts over?
+Will Americans vote to restore the Constitutional Republic and "rule of law" or destroy the American Dream for their descendants by voting for socialism and "rule of men?"

 Moses' father-in-law Jethro gave advice to Moses.
 Exodus 18:21 states: "Moreover thou shalt provide OUT OF ALL THE PEOPLE able men, such as fear God, men of truth, hating covetousness; and place such over them, to be rulers of thousands, and rulers of hundreds, rulers of fifties, and rulers of tens."